 — Each week will include an assignment which will need to be sent as an attached file within five days.
 We will work personally with each writer or book designer, and send the assignments back to each person before the end of the week.
 (The assignments are not mandatory, but suggested to get the most out of each workshop.)

 — Each new video will be released on the same day of the week as the first one for six weeks.
-So if the workshop starts on Monday, the new weekly video session will be released every Monday.
+So if the workshop starts on Tuesday, the new weekly video sessions will be released every Tuesday.

 Cost of online workshops is $300.00 each.
-(Payment instructions at the bottom of the page.)
+(Payment instructions either on Teachable.)

 NO REFUNDS.
 However, your money can be moved to a different workshop down the road if you have schedule or health problems.
 We will work with you.